Usonia

-Usonia (/juːˈsoʊni.ə/) is a word that was used by American architect Frank Lloyd Wright to refer to the United States in general (in preference to America), and more specifically to his vision for the landscape of the country, including the planning of cities and the architecture of buildings.
+Usonia (/juːˈsoʊni.ə/) is a term that was used by the American architect Frank Lloyd Wright to refer to the United States in general (in preference over America), and more specifically to his vision for the landscape of the country, including the planning of cities and the architecture of buildings.
 Wright proposed the use of the adjective Usonian to describe the particular New World character of the American landscape as distinct and free of previous architectural conventions.
+The term also refers to an architectural style shared by a group of approximately 60 middle-income family homes designed by Wright based in 1934.

 Usonian houses

-"Usonian" usually refers to a group of approximately 60 middle-income family homes designed by Frank Lloyd Wright beginning in 1934 with the Willey House, with most considering the Herbert and Katherine Jacobs First House, 1937, to be the first true "Usonian."
+"Usonian" usually refers to a style shared by approximately 60 middle-income family homes designed by Frank Lloyd Wright.
+The Willey House, built in 1934, may have been the first Usonian house; the Herbert and Katherine Jacobs First House, built 1937, is often considered to be the first true "Usonian".
 The "Usonian Homes" are typically small, single-story dwellings without a garage or much storage.
 They are often L-shaped to fit around a garden terrace on unusual and inexpensive sites.
 They are characterized by native materials; flat roofs and large cantilevered overhangs for passive solar heating and natural cooling; natural lighting with clerestory windows; and radiant-floor heating.
 Another distinctive feature is that they typically have little exposure to the front/'public' side, while the rear/'private' sides are completely open to the outside.
 A strong visual connection between the interior and exterior spaces is an important characteristic of all Usonian homes.
 The word carport was coined by Wright to describe an overhang for sheltering a parked vehicle.

 The Usonia Historic District is a planned community in Pleasantville, New York built in the 1950s following this concept.
-Wright designed 3 of the 47 homes himself.
+Wright designed three of the 47 homes himself.

-Variants of the Jacobs House design are still in existence today.
-The Usonian design is considered among the aesthetic origins of the ranch-style house popular in the American west of the 1950s.
+After designing the Jacobs First House, Wright ultimately designed dozens of similar Usonian homes across the U.S. The Usonian design is considered among the aesthetic origins of the ranch-style house popular in the American west of the 1950s.